turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 });
 ```

-Our server isn't actually running, however.
+This will be enough to cover our server's basic behavior,
-First, we need to pass our Express application into the
+but we still need a little work to get the server actually
-`http` module.
+running.

+Specifically, the `app` object we created using express
+needs to be passed to Node's `http` module, which
+will actually produce a running server from it:

 ```js
 // server.js